mbaker92/PCI-Calculator/README.md

 <img src="https://github.com/mbaker92/PCI-Calculator/blob/master/PCICalculator/screenshots/Export%20File.PNG?raw=true" align="middle" height="342" width="653">

 <h3>Program</h3>
 <p>The program is a simple GUI that will open a file browser when you click on the button.
 Once the file is selected, the GUI will add a continuous progress bar to show that it is responsive.
-The command window will show the progress to the user as shown below.</p>
+The command window will show the progress to the user as shown below.
+The values are calculated in batches of 90 due to the limitations of the Excel file.</p>
 <br>
 <img  src="https://github.com/mbaker92/PCI-Calculator/blob/master/PCICalculator/screenshots/Import1.PNG?raw=true" align="middle" height="342" width="653">
 <img src="https://github.com/mbaker92/PCI-Calculator/blob/master/PCICalculator/screenshots/Import2.PNG?raw=true" align="middle" height="342" width="653">